Hakerh400/functional/readme.md

 14. **A user-defined function can't detect the number of arguments it has been called with.**
 15. **A user-defined function can't check if a given variable has been defined or not.**
 16. **There are no destructors.** Garbage collector cleans up the memory implicitly.
+17. **Byte is not a native concept.** *Functional()* doesn't know what a byte (array of 8 consecutive bits) is.
+Source code, input and output are strings of bits, not bytes.
+For example, source code can be 11 bits long, input 5 bits and output 17 bits.
+18. **There are no native syntax rules.** The syntax is defined in the source code itself, which gives users the full freedom to adjust how the grammar will look like and how the program will be parsed.

-Some of these concepts are implemented in v1.0.0, some are planned for v2.0.0.
+Some of these features are implemented in v1.x, some are planned for v2.x.

 # Examples